All You Need To Know About Iron Toxicity

 1. Symptoms Of Iron Toxicity

 Iron is both essential and toxic.
 Iron overload is associated with genetic and environmental factors and can cause serious damage to organs.
-While minor effects of iron overload can manifest as fever, fatigue, blurred vision, hair loss, and pigmentation.
-Massive iron deposits can cause fibrosis and cirrhosis of the liver, diabetes, prolonged jaundice, cardiac failure, brain damage and risk of cancer due to the formation of free radicals in the tissues.
+While minor effects of iron overload can manifest as fever, fatigue, blurred vision, hair loss, and pigmentation, massive iron deposits in the body can cause fibrosis and cirrhosis of the liver, diabetes, prolonged jaundice, cardiac failure, brain damage, and risk of cancer due to the formation of free radicals in the tissues.

-This condition called hemochromatosis occurs because of dysregulated iron absorption that can lead to damage to various organs.3 Acute iron poisoning is indicated by gastritis and vomiting, sometimes with blood present in the vomit.
-Vomiting can be accompanied by diarrhea and can lead to coma and cardiac shock at times.4
+This condition called hemochromatosis occurs because of dysregulated iron absorption that can lead to damage to various organs.2 Acute iron poisoning is indicated by gastritis and vomiting, sometimes with blood present in the vomit.
+Vomiting can be accompanied by diarrhea and can lead to coma and cardiac shock at times.3

 2. Detecting Iron Toxicity In The Body

 These proteins in the plasma help in the process of creating the red blood cells which deliver oxygen that is vital to the body and remove the toxic carbon dioxide from the body.
-You can check your serum ferritin level to diagnose if your iron level is adequate, more or less.
-An increased serum ferritin level in the blood can indicate inflammation and tissue damage in the body.5
+You can check your serum ferritin level to diagnose if your iron level is optimum.
+An increased serum ferritin level in the blood can indicate inflammation and tissue damage in the body.4

 3. Controlling Your Diet

-Soybean products and whey have an inhibitory effect on the absorption of iron in the body.7 Black tea, herbal teas, coffee, and cocoa contain polyphenols that are potent inhibitors of iron absorption.8
+Soybean products and whey have an inhibitory effect on the absorption of iron in the body.6 Black tea, herbal teas, coffee, and cocoa contain polyphenols that are potent inhibitors of iron absorption.7

 4. Timely Diagnosis And Medication